Community Treatment Team – North Tyneside – Patient Information Leaflet

 • What is the Community Treatment Team (CTT)?

-The Community Treatment Team provides a specialist service for adults aged 18 and over who experience severe complex mental health difficulties and require a period of assessment and treatment.
+The Community Treatment Team (CTT) provides a specialist service for adults aged 18 and over who experience severe complex mental health difficulties and require a period of assessment and treatment.

 The team is made up of a number of professionals including doctors, nurses, social workers, occupational therapists, psychologists and support workers.
 Initial appointments with the team are usually at one of the team bases in Longbenton or North Shields, but in some instances may also be arranged within your home.